ger-bas/bot-WB/README.md

 - Docker

 ### Description
-The bot retrieves information about the product from the trading platform [wildberries.ru](https://www.wildberries.ru/).
+The bot retrieves information about the product from the trading platform.

 - Name:   ...
 - Vendor code:   ...